developers-cosmos/WebHosting-With-GitHubPages/README.md

 <h2>Let’s get started</h2>
 In this article, I’ll show you how to deploy it to publish and share your website on GitHub.
 <h3>1.
 Create a GitHub account</h3>
 Make sure, You have a GitHub account.
 Signup in the GitHub to create an account.
 If you have Github account ignore this step.
-By creating this Github account you gonna get unlimited space to upload data.
+By creating this Github account you gonna get unlimited space to upload data.<br><br>
 <img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Screenshot%20(149).png">
 <h3>2.Create a new GitHub repository</h3>
 Create a new repository by hitting the + button on the top-right of the screen.
-A folder is called Repository according to GitHub terminology.<br>
+A folder is called Repository according to GitHub terminology.<br><br>
 <img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Screenshot%20(153).png">
 <h3>3.
 Name your GitHub repository</h3>
 You need to name your repository.
 This is the most important step.
 Based on the name of the Repository, your website URL will be generated.<br>